beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 > Constructing a new starship object is also referred to as
 > _instantiating_ the object from the class.

-Let's go on to make a couple objects from the blueprint.
+Let's go on to make a couple of objects from the blueprint.

 ``` {.py}
 class StarShip: